TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Name and type tasks are executed incrementally based on changes made in MiniJava programs.
 However, tasks do not take changes of your language specification into account.
-If you encounter an unexpected result after changing your naming or typing rules, try a *Reset and reanalyze* to force a full analysis.
+If you encounter an unexpected result after changing your naming or typing rules, right click the project containing your example files, and choose `Spoofax -> Reload analysis data`.

 #### Debugging

 Hovers offer a quick way to check if type analysis works as expected.
+There is already a default hover implementation that shows name and type information, but it can be customised.
 The hover for your editor is specified in `trans/minijava.str`:

     editor-hover: